QUESTIONS & ANSWERS

 I've never played before or stopped playing after graduation and don't have an instrument.
 What do I do?

-Our director is happy to assist you with choosing the right instrument for you.
+Our directors are happy to assist you with choosing the right instrument for you.
 We also can refer you to resources for renting, rent-to-buy, and purchasing an instrument as well as persons who can offer private lessons.

 How much does it cost?